Quantum Field Measurements in the Fewster-Verch Framework: Implementation of Gaussian measurements within the FV framework

+Finally, note that if $\sigma$ is chosen to be Hadamard, then $\sigma_\lambda$ is Hadamard.
+This follows, since the Hadamard property is preserved under finite-rank perturbations (\Cref{prop:finhadamard}).
+Likewise, if $\sigma_0$ is chosen to be Hadamard, then also $\sigma$ is Hadamard, since, as can easily be verified, the Hadamard property is preserved under liberation and taking convex mixtures.
+Thus, our probe state preparation preserves the class of physically reasonable states: Starting with an arbitrary quasi-free Hadamard state, all probe states involved will have this property.

-We have provided an interaction and a probe state.
+\paragraph{Probe measurement:} We have provided an interaction and a probe state.
 The last element we need to specify in the FV measurement scheme is the POVM to be implemented on the probe.
-We choose it to be Gaussian and dependent on $\lambda$: For some $\epsilon > 0$,
+We choose it to be Gaussian and dependent on $\lambda$.
+Namely, for some $\varepsilon > 0$,